Andy Summers: Early life

 Andrew James Summers was born in Poulton-le-Fylde, Lancashire, England, on 31 December 1942.

 During his childhood, his family moved to Bournemouth, which was then in Hampshire.
-After several years of piano lessons, he took up the guitar.
+After several years of piano lessons, he took up the guitar at the age of 10.
+Before being enraptured with the guitar, Summers described himself as an outdoorsy kid growing up in rural England.